kpardo/mg_bao/README.md

 The [`data/`](data/) directory contains the data I used for the analysis (see the paper for all references).

-To run the scripts for yourself, create a 'results' directory and a `data_products` directory within it.
-Make sure that the `RERUN_ANALYSIS` flag within [`mg_bao.constants`](mg_bao/constants.py) is set to `True`.
+To run the scripts for yourself, make sure that the `RERUN_ANALYSIS` flag within [`mg_bao.constants`](mg_bao/constants.py) is set to `True`.
 Then, run the [`plot_all.sh`](drivers/plot_all.sh) shell script.